 - Medium-sized a la carte luxury hotels such as Maroma Resort, with airy modern villas

-- Boutique-sized, adults-only a la carte luxury hotels such as Viceroy Riviera Maya, with 41 cottages, either on the ocean or tucked in the jungle
+- Boutique-sized, adults-only luxury hotels such as Viceroy Riviera Maya, with 41 cottages, either on the ocean or tucked in the jungle

 The Riviera Maya Has a 100-Mile-Long, Picture-Postcard Beach